solus-css/solus-tachyons-sass/readme.md

 > NOTE: Be mindful when adding arbitrary breakpoints as these will balloon the overall size of your compiled CSS, as each suite of Tachyons utility classes will be generated for every breakpoint.

-## Differences between Tachyons and Tachyons-Haru
+## Differences between Tachyons and Solas-Tachyons

 Where backwards compatibility is no longer a concern, we have begun removing or augmenting styles and rules that have either been deprecated or where modern tools and techniques are available.